-To send a complaint to the Mediation and Complaint-handling Institution for Responsible Business Conduct, we kindly ask you to submit relevant information in the form at the bottom of the page.
+To send a complaint to the Mediation and Complaint-handling Institution for Responsible Business Conduct, we request that you to submit relevant information in the form at the bottom of the page.

 The form consists of two parts.
 In the first part, we ask for information that are required for the institution to consider the complaint.
 In the second part, we ask for additional information.
-You are not required to submit the additional information, but we encouraged you to do so as the additional information will be used to provide the best possible handling of your complaint.
+You are not required to submit additional information, but we encouraged you to do so as it will be used to provide the best possible handling of your complaint.